Haru-Tachibana/Spaceship/README.md

 Repository notes
 - The `run-simulation` command executes a scripted example that performs the sequence described in the requirements (moves, docks, attacks, repairs, fleet attack).
 - Tests exercise the scripted simulation and assert the final expected outcome.

-If you want, I can also add a CI workflow to run the tests on push.